0cjs/sedoc/EE/logic.md

     and low power.
 - [Code and Life][lshift-cl] gives passive voltage dividers, and buffer parts that can run multi-voltage (4050B, 4014B, 40109B, 74HCT125.
+- NESDev [Implementing Mappers In Hardware][nes-hw-mappers] has a large section on level shifting.
 - [forum.6502.org][f6-6386] discussion.

 __MOSFET Conversion__